Information for our Open day tours can now be found in our admissions and FAQs page.

 Welcome to our school.

 Welcome to Redfield Educate Together Primary Academy.
-We opened in 2014 and now have four year groups: Reception, Year 1, Year 2 and Year 3.
+We opened in 2014 and now have five year groups: Reception, Year 1, Year 2, Year 3 and Year 4.
 We are growing each year taking in 60 children to Reception.

 We work hard to create a positive, comfortable atmosphere.
 The underlying concept is that human diversity enhances life, enriches culture and provides huge educational resources for current society and its future social, cultural and economic prosperity.